 This is why the smaller camping stoves, such as the single burner standalone or wood-fueled ones, which can weigh less than one pound, are usually preferred by those who walk long distances when they are camping.
 Even tabletop single burners camping stoves weigh less than four pounds.
 The smaller ones can fit in rucksacks very easily.

-The larger sizes and weights are not an issue if your camping trips are ones that involve packing up the car, truck, or SUV, and all your camping equipment, including the stove, is stored in the trunk or on the roof rack.
+The larger sizes and weights are not an issue if your camping trips involve packing up the car, truck, or SUV, and all your camping equipment, including the stove, is stored in the trunk or on the roof rack.

 With these, your only issue is likely to be on those days where a strong wind is doing its best to stop your cooking activities by blowing out the flame.
 To combat this, manufacturers have added a windscreen in the form of side panels attached to a hinged cover.
 This feature is typically found on larger stoves, especially those designed for tabletop use.